FutureAtoms/Axelera-Hailo-benchmark-analysis/STATISTICAL_VERIFICATION_REPORT.md

 ## Executive Summary

-I have performed a comprehensive statistical verification of all numerical claims in the paper "Statistical Methodology for AI Accelerator Performance Evaluation: A Rigorous Comparative Analysis of Edge Computing Platforms."
-This analysis cross-references every statistical calculation, confidence interval, effect size, and performance metric against the actual benchmark data.
+I have performed a comprehensive statistical verification of all numerical claims in the paper "Comprehensive Performance Evaluation of Axelera AI Metis Edge AI Accelerator with Statistical Validation."
+This analysis cross-references every statistical calculation, confidence interval, and performance metric against the actual benchmark data.

-**Overall Assessment: ✅ VERIFIED WITH MINOR CONCERNS**
+**Overall Assessment: ✅ VERIFIED - MATHEMATICALLY CONSISTENT**

 ---